ksator/EVPN_DCI_automation/README.md

 The setup is already up and running.
 This automation content is not used to build the setup.
 This automation content is used to update the existing setup adding/removing/replacing/auditing vlans to the DCI configuration.

-### Topology
+### Topology:
 There are 2 DC.
 EVPN-VXLAN run on Dori, Superfast, Theia, Nori.
 L3 is done on these devices.
 QFX21 and 22 use MC-LAG.
-QFX23 and 24 use MC-LAG
+QFX23 and 24 use MC-LAG.
 QFX6 uses a LAG.
 QFX11 uses a LAG.
 ![resources/topology.png](resources/topology.png)

 ### Repo structure